FractalEncrypt/Seedsigner_Codex32/README.md

 ### Build a test share (checksum helper)

+Use this script to create your own Cocdex32 keys for testing.
+You decide the number of shares, the 4-character identifier, and even the payload.

+The payload is the "26 random characters" that are generated throuh the Codex32 dice debiasing process, but for testing this tool, you can just make up those 26 characters.

 Use `build_share.py` to append a valid Codex32 checksum to a header + payload.

 ```powershell